 Here are the essential steps of basic obedience training for dogs.

-You have a couple of different options when approaching obedience training.
+You have a couple of different options when approaching basic obedience training.
 The first question you need to ask is whether you want to train your dog at home or away.

 Hire a Trainer or Do it Yourself